Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Simulations and Model Validation

-In order to test the $\sigma_8(z)$-dependent prior choices described in \S\ref{sec:bias_evolution}, we show results using our fiducial priors (solid lines), which marginalize over the combination of bias and IA parameters multiplied by $(\sigma_8(z)/\sigma_{8,\rm fid})^{n}$, where $n$ is the order at which the bias or IA parameter enters into the perturbative expansion, and priors without this scaling (dashed).
+In order to test these $\sigma_8(z)$-dependent prior choices, we show results both using our fiducial priors (solid lines), which marginalize over the combination of bias and IA parameters multiplied by $(\sigma_8(z)/\sigma_{8,\rm fid})^{n}$, where $n$ is the order at which the bias or IA parameter enters into the perturbative expansion, and priors without this scaling (dashed), in Figure~\ref{fig:ia_model_selection}.
 Both solid and dashed results use our \texttt{MAIAR} IA model, allowing for a free set of IA parameters per source--lens bin pair.
 In the case of our fiducial priors, our results are stable to including bins that have potentially large IA contamination, neither significantly increasing our constraining power, nor significantly shifting our marginalized posteriors on $S_8$ and $\Omega_m$ away from the values used to generate the synthetic data.
 On the other hand, when marginalizing over the bare bias and IA parameters, we see that the constraints shift significantly when including bins with potentially large IA contamination.
-Even the black contours, with minimal IA contamination, are shifted away from the true parameter values, and this becomes even more drastic as more source and lens bin combinations are included.
-We note that the improvement in constraining power on $\Omega_m$ when including all bins with our fiducial priors is real, in the sense that it is not due solely to projection effects, but rather almost entirely by extra information in the galaxy-density auto power spectra.
+Even the black contours, with minimal IA contamination, are shifted away from the true parameter values, and this becomes even more drastic as more source and lens bin combinations are included.\footnote{We note that the improvement in constraining power on $\Omega_m$ when including all bins with our fiducial priors is real, in the sense that it is not due solely to projection effects, but rather almost entirely by extra information in the galaxy-density auto power spectra.} This symmetrization by $\sigma_8$ scaling thus largely removes the projection effects observed when sampling over the bare bias and IA parameters both in our fiducial setup and when analyzing the full set of cross correlations, as shown in the solid contours of Figure~\ref{fig:ia_model_selection}.
+As demonstrated here, our results are sensitive to our parameterization of the bias and IA priors, and so we report maximum likelihood points, which are less sensitive to these effects, along with all of our results.